sanko/Robinhood/api/user/investment_profile/put.md

-# Fully Update a User's Investmening Experience
+# Fully Update a User's Investing Experience

 Use this when the user needs to update a part of the basic investing experience survery presented during registration.